Dispersive $\pi K\to \pi K$ and $\pi \pi \to K \bar{K}$ amplitudes from scattering data, threshold parameters and the lightest strange resonance $\kappa$ or $K^*_0(700)$: Other applications

-Actually, the consistency of the CFD versus the inconsistency of the UFD is illustrated in Table~\ref{tab:sumrule}.
-There we see that there is an almost perfect agreement between the values obtained directly form the CFD parameterization, and the sum rules in Eqs.~\eqref{eq:scla0fdr} and \eqref{eq:scla0hdr}.
-In contrast, for the UFD, the inconsistencies reach the 3-standard deviation level.
-We have highlighted in boldface our most precise CFD result, which comes from a sum rule.
+The nice consistency of the CFD versus the inconsistency of the UFD is illustrated in Table~\ref{tab:sumrule}.
+There we see an almost perfect agreement between the $a_0^-$ obtained directly from the CFD parameterization, and the sum rules in Eqs.~\eqref{eq:scla0fdr} and \eqref{eq:scla0hdr} using CFD as input.
+In contrast, for the UFD, the inconsistencies reach the three standard-deviation levels.

-Therefore, sum rules not only provide stringent constraints but sometimes also the most precise results for the threshold parameters, also suppressing model dependencies.
-Thus, once we have shown that these sum rule CFD determinations are consistent, they provide a very stringent and robust result for $a_0^-$ which we have included in Fig.~\ref{fig:sclcfd}.
+Therefore, sum rules not only provide stringent constraints but sometimes also the most reliable and precise results for threshold parameters, suppressing model dependencies too.
+Thus, once we have shown that these two sum-rule determinations with CFD input are consistent, they provide a very stringent and robust result for $a_0^-$ which we have included in Fig.~\ref{fig:sclcfd} as light green and purple bands.
 Let us recall that they are rather independent since the sum rule from FDR, i.e. Eq.~\eqref{eq:scla0fdr} (the ``FDR SR CFD'' green band), is dominated by the scalar \pik scattering wave, whereas the sum rule from HDR, i.e Eq.~\eqref{eq:scla0hdr} (the ``HDR SR CFD'' purple band) is dominated by the \pipikk scattering contribution.
-Of course, had we used as input the UFD parameterization, which is not consistent with dispersion relations, these two bands would not even overlap.
+Incidentally, had we used as input the UFD parameterization, which is not consistent with dispersion relations, these two bands would not even overlap.

 A relatively similar pattern is observed in Table \ref{tab:sumrules12}, where we compare the results of the sum rules $SR_1$ and $SR_2$ in Eqs.~\eqref{eq:sr1} and \eqref{eq:sr2} using as input either the UFD or CFD parameterizations with their respective values obtained directly from the fits.
-Once again the CFD results are remarkably consistent, whereas the UFD shows some tension at the 2 standard deviation level.
+Once again the CFD results are wonderfully consistent, whereas the UFD shows some tension at the 2 standard deviation level.

+So far we have not discussed partial-wave dispersion relations to obtain sum rules, but they can also be expanded around threshold to obtain further integral expressions for threshold parameters.
+At first, it may seem we have three more sum rules since we can expand the partial-wave fixed-$t$ dispersion relations (FTPWDR) as well as the unsubtracted and once-subtracted partial-wave hyperbolic dispersion relations (HPWDR).
+However, for the scalar scattering lengths, the HPWDR sum rule with one subtraction coincides with the direct CFD calculation, whereas the unsubtracted HPWDR is almost identical to~\eqref{eq:scla0hdr}, the only difference is that $a=0$ for the latter.
+Finally, the FTPWDR sum rule is identical to~\eqref{eq:scla0fdr}.